NKen3110/todo_app/README.md

 - flutter packages get
 - flutter packages upgrade

-Buiding for Web:
+Running on Web:

 - Getting and saving data using mock model

-Buiding for device:
+Running on device:

 - Getting and saving data using Sqlite local database